Statistics and probability

-Normal distributions and the empirical rule
+- Standard normal distribution and the empirical rule (from ck12.org)

 Qualitative sense of normal distributions

 Discussion of how "normal" a distribution might be.
 Created by Sal Khan.

 - isnt option d is a discrete distribution, as dates are discrete values?(31 votes)

 - Yes and actually, most likely, b and c are discrete too since salaries usually are counted to the penny.